 Join us for our series featuring interviews with Community IT employees.
-In this series, we will talk about nonprofit technology career paths, career resources, skills, and certifications.
-We will also touch on mentoring opportunities as you start out on your career and ways to give back if you are further along.
+In this series, we talk about nonprofit technology career paths, career resources, skills, and certifications.
+We also touch on mentoring opportunities as you start out on your career and ways to give back if you are further along.

 Carolyn Woodard has served many roles at Community IT Innovators, from client to project manager to marketing.
 With over twenty years of experience in the nonprofit world and marketing, including as a nonprofit technology project manager and Director of IT, Carolyn knows the frustrations and delights of working with technology professionals, accidental techies, executives, and staff to deliver your organization’s mission and keep your IT infrastructure operating.